Product Manager – Voice

 Unfortunately, most carriers stick their heads in the sand.
 They continue to keep toll fraud a secret and pretend that it’s just the cost of doing business.

 But Symbio is different.
-We’ve taken significant action to help you mitigate the risk of toll fraud:
+We’ve taken significant action to help our Australian and New Zealand customers mitigate the risk of toll fraud:

 If you’re a telecom reseller or MSP, you have an obligation to protect your customers and your business from communications fraud.

 Choose a communications carrier that understands the threat you face.
 Start by asking your current voice provider hard questions.
 Demand answers about their network security posture.

 What experience do they have detecting and managing toll fraud?

 What analytic and investigative systems do they have in place?

 How much fraud do they block each year?

 If you have the choice, seek out products like Symbio’s Pre-Paid International SIP Trunks, which mean you can protect against overspending and control your financial risk.

 Most of all, don’t keep toll fraud a secret.
 Speak to other service providers about your experiences.
 Raise the issue at industry events.
 Take every measure you can to secure vulnerable BYO devices.
 Educate your staff and your customers about the risks and costs of toll fraud.